yoshspider/EigenvalueProject/README.md

 ### Jacobi Iteration

 Jacobi Iteration is another form of simultaneous iteration except instead of utilzing an orthonormal basis, this method utilizes plane rotations.
 The idea is that a given subspace can be rotated into the eigenspace by eliminating the non diagonal values, resulting in all the eigenvalues.
-Jacobi iteration follows the reccurence: $$A_{k+1} = J_k^T A_k J_k $$ where $J_k$ is the $k$th rotating matrix.
+Jacobi iteration follows the reccurence: $$A_{k+1} = J_k^T A_k J_k $$ where $J_k$ is the $k$ th rotation matrix, which helps delete symmetric elements from the matrix.
+This methodology has a quadratic rate of convergence and has high accuracy, but can only be utilized on a starting symmetric matrix (for example an undirected graph adjacency matrix).

 ### Relatively Robust Representation